fabri1983/product_dashboard/README.md

 [![Code Climate](https://codeclimate.com/github/fabri1983/product_dashboard/badges/gpa.svg)](https://codeclimate.com/github/fabri1983/product_dashboard)

-This project uses JPA, Spring Profiles, and Spring Security with OAuth2 for JWT generation/authorization when accessing web resources.
+This project uses JPA, Spring Profiles, and Spring Security with OAuth2 for JWT authorization strategy when accessing web endpoints.
 See related sections at the end of this document.
+The project depends on Maven 3.6.x.
+You can use `mvnw` if you don't have Maven installed in your host.

 ## E-Shopping: Product Dashboard

 In this challenge, you are part of team building product dashboard for internal usage.
 One requirement is to create REST API service using Spring Boot framework that provides functionality to add, update and fetch products.

 The definitions and a detailed requirements list follow.
 You will be graded on whether your application performs data retrieval and manipulation based on given use cases exactly as described in the requirements.

 Each product is a JSON entry with the following keys: